zeke/devcenter-scraper/content/md/platform-api-reference.md

   }
 ]
 ```

 ### Organization Update
-Set or Unset the organization as your default organization.
+Set or unset the organization as your default organization.

 ```